madaraDance/AivenInterviewAssignment/README.md

 2. **Navigate to Setup to check** that the custom fields, triggers, classes, and other components have been deployed successfully.
 3. **Test the functionality** with instructions from **[Testing Part](#testing)** to ensure everything is working as expected.

+## Step 5: Start Using the App
+   1. Go to the Salesforce App Launcher and search for and open the `AivenInterview` app.
+   2. Use it freely.

 # LeadToAccountMatching Package Installation Guide

 ## Step 1: Installation